mightymos/RF-Bridge-OB38S003/README.md

 5. **Run FlashScript.py** which will erase the OB38S003 and write the firmware you choose.
 6. **Flash ESPhome/Tasmota** to the RFbridge's internal ESP8265.

-Note: Some users (especially when falshing passthrough firmware) has experienced inteference between the onboard ESP8265 and OB38S003 while others did not and were able to erase and update the RF chip many times without erasing and having to reflash the ESP8265 with Tasmota/ESPhome.
+Note: Some users (especially when flashing passthrough firmware) has experienced inteference between the onboard ESP8265 and OB38S003 while others did not and were able to erase and update the RF chip many times without erasing and having to reflash the ESP8265 with Tasmota/ESPhome.
 So rules of thumb are
-1) coming from stock: Erase ESP8265 first, flash OB38S003, then flash ESP8265.
+1) Coming from stock: Erase ESP8265 first, flash OB38S003, then flash ESP8265.
-2) Coming from esphome/tasmota: flash OB38S003 only no need to reflash the ESP8265
+2) Coming from esphome/tasmota: flash OB38S003 only.
+No need to reflash the ESP8265
 3) Flashing passthrough firmware: Erase ESP8265 first, flash OB38S003, then flash ESP8265.

 [Detailed flashing guide](https://github.com/mightymos/OnbrightFlasher/blob/main/flashing-guide-by-example.md)

 ### Flasher (official)